EdiGich/PLP_Hackathon_HTML_CSS_Portfolio/README.md

 # Edwin Gichira - PLP Hackathon Portfolio

-Welcome to my portfolio website for the **PLP Academy Feb 2025 Cohort Hackathon 1: Portfolio Challenge**!
+Welcome to my portfolio website.
 This project showcases my skills, background, and interests as a web developer, built using HTML and CSS with inline JavaScript.
 ## Project Overview

 This portfolio is designed to highlight my capabilities as part of the PLP Academy Hackathon.
-It includes:
+It includes;

 - **Programming Languages**: HTML, CSS, and JavaScript.
 - **About Section**: A brief introduction to who I am and what drives me.